flyacts/backend/packages/core/README.md

 Welcome to the introduction page of our backend technology.

-Our stack consists of these parts
+Our stack consists of these parts:

 * [Node](https://nodejs.org/en/)
 * [TypeScript](https://www.typescriptlang.org/)